hsf-training/hsf-training-cicd/_episodes/11-eins-zwei-dry.md

 ~~~
 {: .language-yaml}

 We've already started to repeat ourselves.
 How can we combine the two into a single job template called `.build_template`?
-Let's refactor things a little bit, but it's up to **you** to fill in the last few steps with [anchors]({{site.baseurl}}/04-understanding-yaml/#anchors).
+Let's refactor things a little bit.

 > ## Refactoring the code
 >
-> Can you refactor the above code by adding a hidden job containing parameters that `build` and `build_latest` have in common?
+> Can you refactor the above code by adding a hidden job (named `.build_template`) containing parameters that `build` and `build_latest` have in common?
 >
 > > ## Solution
 > > ~~~